On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Simulation studies

-Next, we study the influence of the stepsize $t$ in \refeq{eq:gd_fp} on the convergence of GD with low-precision computation for different rounding methods.
-We employ the same number format as in \reffig{fig:regf1} and we vary the stepsize of GD.
-In particular, we consider $t=0.1$, $0.01$ and the smallest number that can be represented in Q$15.8$, i.e, $2^{-8}\approx0.004$ for each rounding method such as $\rn$, $\csr$, and $\srh$ with $\eps=0.6$. \reffig{fig:sensitivity} shows the results obtained using the different values of $t$ and rounding schemes.
-From \reffig{fig:t1}, it can be seen that a smaller $t$ causes GD stagnate earlier with $\rn$.
-When $\csr$ is employed (cf.~\reffig{fig:t1}), the convergence rate is significantly more sensitive to the value of $t$.
-With employment of $\csr$, a small $t$ leads to a slower convergence rate.
-When $t$ is relatively small, e.g., $t=2^{-8}$, GD almost stagnates with $\csr$; see \reffig{fig:t2}.
+Next, we study the influence of the stepsize $t$ in \cref{eq:gd_fp} on the convergence of GD with low-precision computation for different rounding methods.
+We employ the same number format as in \cref{fig:regf1} and we vary the stepsize of GD.
+In particular, we consider $t=0.1$, $0.01$ and the smallest number that can be represented in Q$15.8$, i.e., $2^{-8}\approx0.004$ for each rounding method such as $\rn$, $\csr$, and $\srh$ with $\eps=0.6$. \cref{fig:sensitivity} shows the results obtained using the different values of $t$ and rounding schemes.
+From \cref{fig:t1}, it can be seen that decreasing the value of $t$ makes GD stagnate earlier with $\rn$.
+When $\csr$ is employed (cf.~\cref{fig:t2}), the convergence rate is significantly more sensitive to the value of $t$.
+When employing $\csr$, a small value of $t$ leads to a slower convergence rate.
+When $t$ is relatively small, e.g., $t=2^{-8}$, GD almost stagnates with $\csr$; see \cref{fig:t2}.
 However, it can be observed that the convergence rate obtained using $\srh$ is hardly affected by the stepsize when $t\le 0.1$.
-In general, both $\rn$ and $\csr$ are sensitive to $t$, while $\srh$ is less sensitive to $t$ due to the parameter $\eps$ in \refeq{eq:srh_p}.
-When $t$ is small, the probability of rounding numbers towards 0 in $\csr$ (cf.~\refeq{eq:csr}) is close to 1, while it is dominated by $1-\eps$ in $\srh$ (cf.~\refeq{eq:srh_p}).
-Therefore, an almost constant rounding probability is achieved in $\srh$, that makes $\srh$ less sensitive to $t$ when implementing GD in a low-precision number format.
+In general, both $\rn$ and $\csr$ are sensitive to $t$, while $\srh$ is less sensitive to $t$ due to the parameter $\eps$ in \cref{eq:srh_p}.
+When $t$ is small, the probability of rounding numbers towards 0 in $\csr$ (cf.~\cref{eq:csr}) is close to 1, while it is dominated by $1-\eps$ in $\srh$ (cf.~\cref{eq:srh_p}).
+Therefore, an almost constant rounding probability is achieved in $\srh$, which makes $\srh$ less sensitive to the value of $t$ when implementing GD in a low-precision number format.